stephancill/viem-playground/PLAN.md

 - **Sandbox**: iframe for safe execution
 - **State/UI**: Zustand or Redux (lightweight state mgmt)

 We also use bun, shadcn ui components, and tailwindcss.
+Never start the dev server yourself.
+Run bun run build if you want to see if the project builds.

 ---